 Technology can be problematic, especially when it comes to the areas of ergonomic issues and add-on (or aftermarket) equipment.
 If used incorrectly, this type of equipment can lead to sprains, strains or even more serious injuries, which could put companies in violation of the law.
 According to the Occupational Safety and Health Act of 1970, employers must provide a workspace “free from recognized hazards that are causing or are likely to cause death or serious physical harm to employees.”
-Add-on liability

 When used correctly, “add-on” equipment can lessen the risk of injuries and save employees a great deal of time.
 But add-ons may be prone to malfunctioning or used incorrectly by employees, which can lead to down-time or injuries.